mariakesa/Fireworks/README.md

 # Fireworks

+The project is under construction!
+There's some bugs that I am working on!

 This is a visualization plugin for visualizing clusters of neurons learned using the EnsemblePursuit algorithm (https://github.com/MouseLand/EnsemblePursuit) from activity traces that have been extracted from calcium imaging recordings using spks.npy and stat.npy from the suite2p library https://github.com/MouseLand/suite2p

 Usage: